 conda activate py36

-Install PowerAI dependencies
+(Old Method) Install PowerAI dependencies

 Warning: these scripts will install, update, and downgrade some packages to the recommended packages for the current version of PowerAI.
 You may want to create a separate python environment to use different versions of those packages with other software.